Adedoyin-Emmanuel/uopeople/README.md

 Oh dear.
 I'm now doing **CS1102** and I will be writing a lot of **Java**.
 I really wished it was **C#**.
 But hey, I'm not complaining.
 I'm learning a lot of stuff.
 This should push me to take my **DSA** course in **Java** and try implementing them in **C#**.
 It's almost 2 months since I started writing Java and I think I like it.
 It looks so much like C#.
 Hopefully I will grab the DSA course I'm learning with it.
 Btw JavaFx is awesome.
 It was hard to set up probably because I'm coming from another lanaguage but yeah it works :blush:

+Oh dear, Here we go again, CS2205-01 (web programming), this will be super simple 😅.
+I've been doing web dev for over 4 years now.
+Let's see how it goes.

 ## Resources 👜

 1. How to think like a computer scientist <https://greenteapress.com/thinkpython2/thinkpython2.pdf>